A chronology of continued square roots and other continued compositions, through the year 2016: Introduction

 \item The \emph{continued logarithm} , a name which has been applied to several disparate forms.
 Here we refer primarily to continued compositions in which $t_i(z)=a_i+\log_b(z)$.
-Other kinds of ``continued logarithms" use variants of $t_i(z)=t(z)=z/\ln(z)$, for instance in approximating the Lambert $W$ function .\footnote{c.f.
-Yanghua Wang , The Ricker wavelet and the Lambert $W$ function. \emph{Geophysical Journal International} (2015) \textbf{200}, 111--115. doi: 10.1093/gji/ggu384.} The ``binary (base 2) continued logarithm," initiated by Gosper \footnote{B. Gosper, Continued fraction arithmetic.
-Perl Paraphernalia. \url{http://perl.plover.com/classes/cftalk/INFO/gosper.txt}.
-See also J. M. Borwein , K. G. Hare , and J. G. Lynch , Generalized continued logarithms and related continued fractions, \url{https://arxiv.org/abs/1606.06984}, 22 June 2016}, is a continued fraction of the form
+Other kinds of ``continued logarithms" use variants of $t_i(z)=t(z)=z/\ln(z)$, for instance in approximating the Lambert $W$ function .\footnote{See e.g. Yanghua Wang , The Ricker wavelet and the Lambert $W$ function. \emph{Geophysical Journal International} (2015) \textbf{200}(1), 111--115, \href{https://doi.org/10.1093/gji/ggu384}{Oxford Academic}.} The ``binary (base 2) continued logarithm," introduced by Gosper \footnote{B. Gosper, Continued fraction arithmetic.
+Perl Paraphernalia, at \href{http://perl.plover.com/classes/cftalk/INFO/gosper.txt}{perl.plover.com}.
+See also J. M. Borwein , K. G. Hare , and J. G. Lynch , Generalized continued logarithms and related continued fractions, \href{https://arxiv.org/abs/1606.06984}, 22 June 2016}, is a continued fraction of the form

-where one is interested in the integer sequence $\{a_i\}$.
+where one is interested in the integer sequence $\{a_n\}$.